shibatch/nofreelunch/README.md

 users expect.
 This may not be a very new problem either, but there is no established way to solve it.

-The Community Guidelines to Ensure Fair Rewards for OSS Projects (GTEFR hereafter) aims to solve the OSS developers' burnout problem.
+The Community Guidelines to Ensure Fair Rewards for OSS Projects aim to solve the OSS developers' burnout problem.
 It sets the goal of the project members' efforts to promote the awareness that if a company makes a profit from the commercial use of OSS, a portion of the profit should be returned to the project.
 OSS is software that can be used free of charge, but obviously it does not prohibit the return of profits made through the use of OSS.
 If it becomes widely recognized that companies are natural to return a portion of the profits earned from the use of OSS to the projects, and if companies' codes of conduct incorporates financial support for OSS projects, we can expect to see significant progress toward solving the burnout problem.
-The adoption of the GTEFR by a large number of OSS projects will make those companies at least aware of the burnout problem of OSS developers.
+The adoption of the guidelines by a large number of OSS projects will make those companies at least aware of the burnout problem of OSS developers.

 ## To realize actual profit distribution